bortexz/arxivum-api/README.md

 # arxivum
 Self hosted cloud to store files and share them.

+## In progress
+This project is still in progress

 ## ENV variables config
 JWT_SECRET: secret to use for the json web token